BUCANL/SDC-VISED-MARKS/_episodes/01-vised.md

 - "To learn how to add, remove, and edit marks in the scroll plot."
 keypoints:
 - "Assign key bindings in the vised config file to enable different actions in the scroll plot."
-- "This plugin allows for quick and versatile flagging of the data in an intuitive environment."
+- "This plugin allows for quick and versatile flagging of the data in an intuitive visual environment."
 ---

 ## Load a Vised Configuration file